dalzilio/mcc/README.md

 other tools used for the same purpose.

-In the future, we plan to use the transformation to compute interesting properties of the models, like symetries and/or set of places that can be clustered together.
+In the future, we plan to use the transformation to compute interesting properties of the models, like symmetries and/or set of places that can be clustered together.

 ## Reference